 Backends can be selected at run-time, or Agar-Math can be compiled to provide inline expansions of all operations of a specific backend.
 Vector extensions (such as SSE and AltiVec) are used by default, if a runtime cpuinfo check determines that they are available (the build remains compatible with non-vector platforms, at the cost of extra function calls).
-For best performance on vector-capable platforms, all M_Matrix operations may be expanded inline for the target platform (using the Agar build options "--with-sse-inline" and "--with-altivec-inline").
+For best performance, Agar should be compiled with "--with-sse=inline", or "--with-altivec=inline".

 The following routines operate on dynamically-allocated